divaricatum/cl-faq/README.md

 <span id="s5q5"></span>

-### I have set the stack cushion (see sys:set-stack-cushion and sys:stack-cushion) to a reasonable value, but the soft stack limit is not being detected, and I get a lisp death instead.
+### Q. I have set the stack cushion (see sys:set-stack-cushion and sys:stack-cushion) to a reasonable value, but the soft stack limit is not being detected, and I get a lisp death instead.
 Why is that?

 The stack-cushion (see
 [sys:set-stack-cushion](https://franz.com/support/documentation/current/doc/operators/system/set-stack-cushion.htm)